Thursday, July 31, 2014

 Have your class take the pledge to "Live you life as light".

 Share a companion text about managing anger.
-The Helpful Counselor has a list here
+The Helpful Counselor has a list here.

 Play some anger management games.
 Kim's Counseling Corner has 50 games and activities.